SOS Children's Village Padre las Casas

 SOS Children's Village Padre Las Casas is situated in the town of the same name in the Araucanía region in southern Chile, close to the regional capital Temuco.

 Padre Las Casas is the second largest town of the Araucanía region and has about 60,000 inhabitants.
-The region is characterised mostly by coniferous forests, and the area produces crops and fruit.
+The region is characterized mostly by coniferous forests, and the area produces crops and fruit.

 Shocking levels of poverty, drug abuse and domestic violence are threatening a proud indigenous population